SoftSimu/SymPhas/README.md

     Installing VTK is optional.
 Download the source from the website and install VTK using CMake.
 Select the configurations which best suit you.

-**Installing _SymPhas_**
+**Quick _SymPhas_ Installation + Setup**

+_This section describes setting up an installation of SymPhas for writing an empty driver file._

 Once *SymPhas* has been downloaded, use CMake to configure the build and installation process.
-Assuming that the current directory is `/path/of/download/`, downloading and configuring can be done with:
+Assuming that the current directory is `/path/of/download/`, and that FFTW is installed and detectable by cmake, downloading and configuring can be done with:

     git clone https://github.com/SoftSimu/SymPhas
     cd SymPhas
-    git checkout release
+    git checkout main
-    mkdir ./symphas-build
+    mkdir ./build
-    cd symphas-build
+    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=/path/to/install <desired_cmake_configuration> ..

+The correct cmake configuration needs to be provided in place of `desired_cmake_configuration`, which can be chosen to specify the location of the solvers and models (this is explained further below).
+You may wish to immediately build *SymPhas* using example solvers and models, which can be acccomplished using the cmake command:

-    cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..
+    cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DSOLVER_INCLUDE_HEADER_DIR=../examples/solvers -DMODEL_INCLUDE_HEADER_DIR=../examples/models -DSOLVER_INCLUDE_HEADER_NAME=solverinclude.h -DMODEL_INCLUDE_HEADER_NAME=modelinclude.h ..

-> If you wish to use *SymPhas* headers and library without specifying the location directly to the compiler, then change `CMAKE_INSTALL_PREFIX` to the primary installation directory of your system.
+> If you wish to use *SymPhas* headers and library without specifying the location directly to the compiler everytime they need to be linked, then change `CMAKE_INSTALL_PREFIX` to the primary installation directory of your system.
 This directory is typically `/usr`.
-In this case, it is recommended the installation does not include models or solvers to ensure that driver files have full control over solvers and models they use.
+If you do so, it is **recommended that this system installation does not include models or solvers** to ensure that driver files have full control over solvers and models they use.
 This is particularly important because compiling drivers requires recompiling the associated solvers and/or models.

+> Alternatively, it is possible to set up *SymPhas* implementations as individual projects.

+Depending on the FFTW installation, CMake might not be able to find the FFTW cmake include directory.
+In this case, change the above `cmake` command to add the argument pointing to the FFTW installation:

+    cmake <desired configuration> -DFFTW3_DIR=/<FFTW3 installation dir>/lib/cmake/fftw3/ ..

+where `<desired configuration>` is the cmake configuration you used.
+Change the example directory `<FFTW3 installation dir>` as appropriate.

 Using the *SymPhas* files in the directory `/path/of/download`, the current directory, `symphas-build`, will be populated with the default build configuration files and set the installation path of *SymPhas* to `/path/to/install`.
 Cache variables may be provided to the `cmake` invocation after the directory specification to change the configuration.
 The cache variables are listed and described in [**Advanced Installation**](#advanced-installation).
 If using a graphical interface to CMake, then all the variables and descriptions will be listed.